-- 1. NIPSCO's Plan Update-7 is approved. - 2.
-NIPSCO is authorized to defer, as a regulatory asset, and recover 80% of the approved capital expenditures and TDSIC costs incurred in connection with its designated eligible improvements approved in its rates and charges for gas service in accordance with NIPSCO's TDSIC beginning with the month of January 2018. - 3.
+- 1. NIPSCO's Plan Update-7 is approved and the approved projects are designated as eligible transmission, distribution, and storage system improvements under Ind.
+Code § 8-1-39-2. - 2.
+NIPSCO is authorized to defer, as a regulatory asset, and recover 80% of the approved capital expenditures and TDSIC costs incurred in connection with its designated eligible improvements approved in its rates and charges for gas service in accordance with NIPSCO's TDSIC beginning with the month of January, 2018. - 3.
 NIPSCO is authorized to adjust its authorized net operating income to reflect any approved earnings associated with the TDSIC for purposes of Ind.
 Code § 8-1-2-42(g)(3)(c) pursuant to Ind.
-Code § 8-1-39-13(b). - 4.
-NIPSCO is authorized to defer, as a regulatory asset, 20% of the TDSIC costs incurred in connection with its designated eligible improvements and recover those deferred costs in its next general rate case, which is to be filed no later than April 30, 2021. - 5.
+Code § 8-1-39-13(b).

+- 4. NIPSCO is authorized to defer, as a regulatory asset, 20% of the TDSIC costs incurred in connection with its designated eligible improvements and recover those deferred costs in its next general rate case, which is to be filed no later than April 30, 2021. - 5.
 NIPSCO is authorized to record ongoing carrying charges based on the current overall WACC on all deferred capital expenditures and TDSIC costs until such costs are recovered in NIPSCO's base rates as a result of its next general rate case. - 6.
-NIPSCO is authorized to defer, as a regulatory asset, for recovery in NIPSCO's next general rate case depreciation expenses and property tax expenses associated with the difference between the amount authorized for the 112th Street Project in Cause No. 44403 and the actual cost of the project.

-- 7. The TDSIC factors set forth in Attachment 1, Schedule 8 to the Verified Petition are approved to be effective for bills rendered by NIPSCO for the months of January through June 2018 or until replaced by different factors approved in a subsequent filing; - 8.
-Prior to implementing the TDSIC factors approved herein, NIPSCO shall file the applicable rate schedules under this Cause for approval by the Commission's Energy Division. - 9.
+NIPSCO is authorized to defer, as a regulatory asset, for recovery in NIPSCO's next general rate case depreciation expenses and property tax expenses associated with the difference between the amount authorized for the 112th Street Project in Cause No. 44403 and the actual cost of the project. - 7.
+The TDSIC factors set forth in Attachment 1-A, Attachment 1, Schedule 8 to the Verified Petition are hereby approved to be effective for bills rendered by NIPSCO for the months of January through June 2018 or until replaced by different factors approved in a subsequent filing; - 8.
+Prior to implementing the authorized TDSIC factors approved herein, NIPSCO shall file the applicable rate schedules under this Cause for approval by the Commission's Energy Division. - 9.
 The information filed by Petitioner in this Cause pursuant to its Motion for Protective Order is deemed confidential pursuant to Ind.
 Code § 5-14-3-4 and Ind.
 Code § 24-2-3-2, is exempt from public access and disclosure by Indiana law, and shall be held confidential and protected from public access and disclosure by the Commission. - 10.
 This Order shall be effective on and after the date of its approval.

-ATTERHOLT, FREEMAN, HUSTON, WEBER, AND ZIEGNER CONCUR:
+ATTERHOLT, FREEMAN, HUSTON, WEBER AND ZIEGNER CONCUR: APPROVED:

-APPROVED: